-- F.12.8.1 This delivery objective is to expose, in a 5 minutes presentation in front of a jury and everyone attending at the Awards Ceremony of the MotoStudent International Competition, the whole project from the two best teams with the best score in the Excellence Showcase score, from each category. - F.12.8.2 This presentation shall be delivered with the prototype on stage and with a .pdf presentation that shall be provided to the Organization 2 hours before the ceremony. - F.12.8.3 This milestone is exclusively to the two best teams (the ones with the best Excellence Showcase score) from each category.
+- F.12.8.2 This presentation shall be delivered with the prototype on stage and with a .pdf presentation that shall be provided to the Organization 2 hours before the ceremony. - F.12.8.3 This milestone is exclusively to the two best teams from each category that achieve the highest sum in the following milestones minus their respectively penalties: - MS1 6th milestone: Pitch presentation (maximum of 80 points). - MS1 7th milestone: Final event presentation (maximum of 60 points).

-During the morning before the Awards Ceremony, the Organization shall publish the Excellence Showcase scores and will let to the teams presenting a room for the development of the necessary documentation.
+During the morning before the Awards Ceremony, the Organization will publish the delivery ranking in order to inform to the teams its position and with the aim to increase the competition transparency.